bannita/guessMe_project/README.md

 * Tools: Docker, VS Code, DBeaver

 ---
-## 🚀 Deployment Instructions
+## Deployment Instructions

-This project uses **Docker Compose** to run the entire application — including the Flask backend and PostgreSQL database — in isolated containers.
+This project uses **Docker Compose** to run the entire application.
 No manual setup of Python, PostgreSQL, or dependencies is required.

 ### ✅ Prerequisites